menu

 Select user id-1

-The database returns Alice's user ID and password hash, Alice's password is hashed compared, and then the database gets the list of groups to which Alice belongs.
+The database returns Alice's user ID and password hash, which is then compared to Alice's password.
+The database then gets the list of groups to which Alice belongs.

 However, if an attacker has Alice's password (maybe the attacker is Alice!), they could make Alice an admin.
 They’d log in using the following as a username (newlines added for ease of reading):